We work to ensure that everyone can access healthcare.

 Assistance for Migrants, Refugees, and People in Need

 EMERGENCY’s Outpatient Clinics are staffed by volunteers and qualified medical personnel, able to issue prescriptions for drugs and perform specialist examinations.
-The aim of our network of Outpatient Clinics in Italy is to ensure that the most vulnerable do not fall through the cracks, but instead exercise the rights that are guaranteed to them by law.
+The aim of our network of Outpatient Clinics in Italy is to ensure that the most vulnerable do not fall through the cracks, but instead are empowered to access the services that are guaranteed to them by law.

-In order to overcome the obstacles preventing individuals from accessing adequate medical treatment – such as language barriers or inadequate knowledge of rights to public healthcare – in 2012 we opened an Information Desk for Socio-Medical Assistance in Sassari.
-Here, our cultural mediators inform patients about their rights; process the paperwork required to obtain access to the public healthcare system; accompany patients during check-ups or examinations in public facilities; and monitor the area to identify individuals or groups who are especially vulnerable.
+In order to overcome the obstacles preventing individuals from accessing adequate medical treatment – such as language barriers or inadequate knowledge of rights to public healthcare – in 2012 we opened a Socio-Medical Support and Information Point in Sassari, where our cultural mediators informed patients about their rights and assisted them through the administrative process.
+The Information Point became an Outpatient Clinic in 2016.

 Started clinical activities: April 2006

 Facilities: General medicine, nursing, psychological assistance, paediatrics, socio-medical assistance, medical education.
 At the Marghera clinic only: Cardiology, dentistry, gynaecology, ophthalmology.